ScaDS/vest/README.md

-# VEST - Visual Embedding Space Traveling
+# VEST - Vision Embedding Space Traveling

 Browser-based exploration of vision embeddings in 3D space.
 Navigate using your mouse, touchscreen and keyboard, save keypoints along your trajectory and allow others to follow your path.